mitsukacke2285/gnina_workflow/README.md

-# Semi-automated workflow for docking small molecules
+# SDoG - Simplified Docking with Gnina, a fully automated Gnina workflow
 This simple workflow for docking small molecule ligands into receptors is ideal for hit-to-lead or lead optimization.
 Its core modules are:

 1. Protein preparation with PDBFixer, rdkit, MDAnalysis, Biopython